concordion/concordion-website/_includes/tutorial.md

 By collaboratively exploring requirements with realistic examples, teams build a shared understanding and detect issues and misunderstandings prior to developing a new feature.

 For this tutorial, we are working on a system for creating marketing mailshots.
 We want to have the first name and last name of the customer.
-Unfortunately the customer data that we are supplied only contains full names.
+Unfortunately the customer data that we are supplied only contains full names, so we will need to split them.

 We start off discussing a simple example: